zsazsatuffy/checkertool/README.md

 Scan the internet world you're in and find out that there is more.
 Go see the unseen!

-# CONTENT (OF REPOSITORY)

-toolSketch.pdf - shows you the first raw skechtes for such a tool

-Sketch_Code.pdf - first try out with code

-Research_checkers.pdf - research on factcheckers

-ToolProto.pdf - analogue prototype

 # CONTRIBUTORS

 Marlou Bleijenberg, Sharon Hoogers, Ilse Koop en Zsa Zsa Tuffy.